What are Glioblastomas?

 Chemotherapy for Glioblastoma

 Chemotherapy involves drugs that target and kill rapidly growing cells, including cancer cells.
 One challenge is delivering these drugs to the brain due to the blood-brain barrier, which protects the brain but also limits the effectiveness of chemotherapy.
-MD Anderson utilizes the most advanced chemotherapy options available for glioblastoma treatment.

 Tumor Treating Fields